WillYun-tech/winning/winning/Planning/plannerplan.md

 - [ ] Add API routes for all CRUD operations
 - [ ] Implement task-to-goal/milestone linking
 - [ ] Add automatic win creation from task completion

+# Things that need to get fixed:
+Don't like how you can't click on the months day to see all the events.

+Don't want our weekly tasks to show up as events in our month page or on our daily page as a todo list.
+Should be seperate.
+Want schedule to have blocks of 30mins from 5am to 10am and be verticle.